Google’s Ban on Payday Loans

 a close-up of a person’s hands typing on a computer keyboard

-On May 11, 2016, Google announced its plan to ban “payday loans” from advertising on Adwords, its pay-per-click (PPC) platform:
+On May 11, 2016, Google unveiled its strategy to prohibit the advertisement of “payday loans” on its Adwords platform, a pay-per-click (PPC) system:

-Except that it still allows PPC advertising for other harmful industries, like online gambling.
+However, it still permits PPC advertising for other harmful industries, such as online gambling.

-Except that Google invested directly in Lending Club, and Google Ventures invested in LendUp, both leading online lenders.
+Moreover, Google has directly invested in Lending Club, and its venture capital arm, Google Ventures, has supported LendUp, both prominent online lenders.

 The recommendations contained in this article are designed for informational purposes only.
 Essential Lending DBA Wise Loan does not guarantee the accuracy of the information provided in this article; is not responsible for any errors, omissions, or misrepresentations; and is not responsible for the consequences of any decisions or actions taken as a result of the information provided above.